pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Breakglass.md

 - Define target groups to limit scope of what an ApiKey can access.

-- Define permissions for ApiKey to minimum required to update passwords on local PAM users.
+- Define permissions for the used ApiKey to a minimum required to update passwords on local PAM users.

 # Error handling